Historical · U.S. Department of the Interior

 Cabinet tenure

-During his service from 1863 to 1865, Usher operated within the framework of a wartime cabinet that faced unprecedented challenges.
-He was described by contemporaries as genial, courteous, and unobtrusive—qualities that facilitated his interactions with President Lincoln and other cabinet members.
-A notable moment in his tenure occurred in November 1863 when he accompanied President Lincoln to Gettysburg, Pennsylvania, for the dedication of the Gettysburg National Cemetery.
+Usher’s service as Secretary of the Interior spanned from 1863 to 1865, a period that encompassed key moments of the Civil War.
+He was described by contemporaries as genial, courteous, and unobtrusive in his approach to cabinet duties.
+One notable event during his tenure occurred in November 1863 when he accompanied President Lincoln to Gettysburg, Pennsylvania, for the dedication ceremony of the Gettysburg National Cemetery.
 Usher sat on the platform alongside other dignitaries while Lincoln delivered what would become one of the most famous speeches in American history.

 Legacy

-After leaving federal office, Usher remained active in public service and private enterprise.
-He became general solicitor for the Union Pacific Railway’s Eastern Division, playing an instrumental role in promoting the construction of a railroad extending westward from Kansas City—later known as the Kansas Pacific.
-The line was eventually incorporated into the larger Union Pacific system in 1880.
+After leaving federal office, John Palmer Usher turned his attention to the burgeoning railroad industry.
+He served as general solicitor for the Union Pacific Railway’s Eastern Division, playing an active role in promoting the construction of a rail line westward from Kansas City.
+This effort eventually became known as the Kansas Pacific Railroad and was later consolidated with the Union Pacific system in 1880.

-In addition to his involvement with railroads, Usher contributed to civic life in Lawrence, Kansas.
-He built a residence there that was completed in 1873; the house at 1425 Tennessee Street has since been listed on the National Register of Historic Places and currently serves as the home of the Alpha Nu chapter of Beta Theta Pi fraternity at the University of Kansas.
-Usher also served one term as mayor of Lawrence, demonstrating his continued commitment to local governance.
+In addition to his national work, Usher made significant contributions at the local level.
+He built a residence in Lawrence, Kansas, completed in 1873; the house remains standing today at 1425 Tennessee Street and is listed on the National Register of Historic Places.
+The property has served as the home of the Alpha Nu chapter of Beta Theta Pi fraternity at the University of Kansas since 1912.
+Usher also served one term as mayor of Lawrence, demonstrating his continued commitment to public service beyond the federal sphere.

 Sources & provenance